Example Career: Wind Energy Development Managers

 Lead or manage the development and evaluation of potential wind energy business opportunities, including environmental studies, permitting, and proposals.
 May also manage construction of projects.

-What Job Titles Wind Energy Project Managers Might Have
+What Job Titles Wind Energy Development Managers Might Have

 - Business Developer